jacogr/sample-polkadotjs-typegen/README.md

 export interface ProposalTitle extends Bytes {}
 ```

+As mentioned earlier, here you will notice the `import { VoteStage }`, the generator has determined that `voting` exports that interface and has added the required imports.

 ## TypeScript config

 Now that we have files generated, it is time to make TypeScript aware of the types and add an explicit override into out `tsconfig.json`.
 After some changes, the paths in the config looks as follow (comments are in teh actual config file here) -